Understanding UPS Ground Saver: How It Works and Where to Drop Off

 • Loss of insurance coverage

-Insurance and Liability Implications
+Insurance and liability implications

-Insurance coverage requires compliance with the transportation carrier’s shipping terms and conditions at the time of shipment.
-If the package is not properly tendered to UPS, it may fall outside of coverage eligibility.
+Insurance coverage requires following the carrier's shipping terms and conditions at the time of shipment.
+If a package isn't properly handed off to UPS, it can fall outside coverage eligibility.
+Standard UPS carrier liability doesn't apply either, when a shipment isn't tendered according to UPS service requirements.

 Was this article helpful?